 President – Jon Guthrie

 Jon stated that it’s important for our membership to do things together.
 Therefore, we need to start focusing on Socials again.
-We should use our Board to come up with social ideas since we no longer have a Social Chair.
+We need our Board to come up with social ideas since we no longer have a Social Chair.

 Treasurer report - Bill Krause